 Does It Worth Buying?

-If you are looking for a good looking smartwatch to monitor your fitness data, the Homestec i10x can be a good choice.
-For the price that you pay (and you probably know that fitness wearables can be expensive), you are getting OK quality with all the fitness features that a smartwatch should have.
+If you are looking for a good looking smartwatch to monitor your fitness data, the Homestec i10x doesn’t do the cut.
+For the price that you pay you are getting OK quality with some decent smartwatch fitness features.
 If you are a social medias geek, you will be disappointed since the social medias apps in the IXFIT app are limited to Facebook and Twitter.
 You are also unable to share your stats and workouts with a community like Strava.

 The good reviews on Amazon have decreased about this product went .